 Read Sonnet 134, one with specific personal meaning to him.
 “So now I have confessed that he is thine, And I my self am mortgaged to thy will’….

 Left, approached by the magnificent (Dowager Baroness?)
 Mina Petrova: “So, Lord Arthur, who is your Dark Mistress?”.
-Arthur admits everything, it’s Georgina his sister-in-law, love of his life, the only woman he will ever love etc. He gloomily asks a return question: “Lady Petrova, what is the point of marriage?”
+Shock that anyone would be both so acute and so blunt, Arthur admits everything, it’s Georgina his sister-in-law, love of his life, the only woman he will ever love etc. He gloomily asks a return question: “Lady Petrova, what is the point of marriage?”
 She’s three points: love is only one, and not the important one.
 Arthur responds that two out of three wouldn’t be bad, then?
-She agrees, to his utter shock thanks him for his offer, and the conversation carries on something like this:
+She agrees, to his utter surprise thanks him for his offer, and the conversation carries on something like this:

 A: “Ahm… Shall we call it a proposal?”